ITPNYU/BigScreens/Big-Screens-2018-Syllabus.md

 ##### For next week: Pick a direction.
 Update the storyboard.
    * Update your storyboard.
+   * Explore technical solutions.
    * Bring a time-based work that lasts 5 minutes that has the timing and pacing you want for your project.

 ### Class 5: @ITP, Friday, Oct 5, (Noon-3PM) and 3:20-6:15PM
 - Storygraphing: Identifying events and shaping the arc of your project through timing and pacing.
 - If needed, we will also run technical works from Noon-3PM.

-##### For next week: Storygraph your project.
+##### For next week: Technical Proof of Concept
-- Pick 2 of your time-based work to analyze it and apply to your storyboard.
-(Pick the 2 that are most different from each other.)
+- Create technical tests to test at IAC next week.

 ### Class 6: @IAC, Thursday, Oct 11, 11-5PM
 - Present storygraphs in small groups: 2 teams per group.